Measuring Depth of Matroids: Matroid depth and width parameters

 Matroid tree-width is functionally preserved under duality; precisely, \cite[Theorem~4.2]{matroid-tree-width} implies $\mtw(M)$ and $\mtw(M^*)$ are within a multiplicative constant of each other for all matroids~$M$.
 Unfortunately, one direction of the proof of \cite[Theorem~4.2]{matroid-tree-width} heavily changes the decomposition tree, and so this does not imply anything useful about the relation between matroid tree-depth of a matroid and of its dual.

-In fact, it is easy to construct a sequence of matroids~$M$ (\Cref{lem:incom-cddd}; simply, the sequence of matroid circuits of each length) such that $\mtd(M^*)$ is bounded by a constant, while $\mtd(M)$ is unbounded.
-This observation shows that there is a potential for a future definition of a generalized version of matroid tree-depth, which would be closed under duality.
+In fact, it is easy to construct a sequence of matroids~$M$ (\Cref{lem:incom-cddd}; simply, the sequence $U_{n-1, n}$ for all $n$) such that $\mtd(M^*)$ is bounded by a constant, while $\mtd(M)$ is unbounded.
+This observation shows that there is a potential for a future definition of a generalised version of matroid tree-depth, which would be closed under duality.